Department of Aerospace Studies

 Scholarships and Financial Assistance

-Two- to 3.5-year scholarships are available to students based on merit or specialized major (e.g., foreign language or nursing).
+Two- and three-year scholarships may be available to students based on merit or specialized major (e.g., foreign language or nursing).
 In most cases, these scholarships cover tuition and fees, provide a monthly stipend ($300 to $500 each month), and a textbook allowance ($450) each semester.
 The scholarship does not cover room and board.

 Air Force ROTC cadets are uniquely eligible to participate in Department of Defense language grant programs through major universities, often involving study abroad.
 See Project GO or contact the unit admissions officer for more information.